 More than 25,000 trekkers set out for Everest base camp each year, making it the most well-liked trekking excursion.
-Don’t pass up this year’s opportunity to visit Everest base camp and take part in the most well-known trek in the world.
+Don’t miss this year’s opportunity to visit Everest base camp and participate in the most famous trek in the world.

 Safest, most developed, and well-managed trekking area

 The Everest region is the most developed and well-managed, with a significant number of charming tea houses and high-quality lodging and dining options, as the tourism industry provides the majority of the people’s income.
 The trekking pathways are distinct and are thought to be safe.